Hauraki mayor returns unopposed

 "We do an amazing job as a small area - it's a cracker little district," she said.

+" We owe it to all of them to vote after what our forebears did for democracy."

-The former Green MP came to national media attention in late 2021 over her objection to being vaccinated with the Pfizer jab for Covid-19, at a time when the Omicron outbreak was thought to be centred on the Star and Garter Pub in Coromandel township.
+The former MP came to national media attention in late 2021 over her objection to being vaccinated with the Pfizer jab for Covid-19, at a time when the Omicron outbreak was thought to be centred on the Star and Garter Pub in Coromandel Town.

 Goudie said she " actually enjoyed" the media firestorm that was created, and still maintains that "people need to be questioning - they shouldn't be made to be afraid of the choices they make."